Oryza glaberrima: African cultivars

 The cultivars the Africa Rice Center calls TOG 12303 and TOG 9300 have low shattering, and thus yields comparable with low-shattering Asian rice varieties.

 Scientists from the Africa Rice Center managed to cross-breed African rice with Asian rice varieties to produce a group of interspecific cultivars called New Rice for Africa (NERICA).

-American cultivars

-Carolina Gold is an heirloom cultivar grown in the early U.S., sometimes known as golden-seed rice for the colour of its grains.

-Long-grain gold-seed rice boasted grains 5/12 in long (up 11% from 3/8 in), and was brought to market by planter Joshua John Ward in the 1840s.
-Despite its popularity, the variety was lost in the American Civil War.

-Charleston Gold was released in 2011 and is a crossbreed of Carolina Gold and two breeding lines of O. s. indica called IR64 and IR65610-24-3-6-3-2-3 (a dwarf, fragrant breeding line), which raised the yield, shortened the stem, and added an aromatic quality to the rice.

 Uses

 Multiple varieties of African rice are often grown so that the harvest is staggered.
 In this way, the harvest can be eaten fresh.
 Freshly harvested rice is moist, and can be puffed in fire, and eaten.
 Fried rice has a brownish color when fried; this is because of the husk which is green in color and turns brown when heated.

 African rice can be prepared in much the same way as Asian rice, but has a distinct nutty flavor, for which it is favored in West Africa.
 African rice grains are often reddish in colour; some varieties are strongly aromatic, other, like Carolina Gold, are not at all aromatic.

 African rice is also used in local traditional medicine.